Trotalo/vlox/README.md

 ## Using vlox

-You'll need a [Modx installation](https://docs.modx.com/current/en/getting-started/installation), if you want, you can dive into the ModX documentation, or just use the docker configuration that we have to launch a fully working infrastructure.
+You'll need a [MODX installation](https://docs.modx.com/current/en/getting-started/installation), if you want, you can dive into the MODX documentation, or just use the docker configuration that we have to launch a fully working infrastructure.

 [Here](https://github.com/Trotalo/modxBaseEnviroment/blob/master/README.md) you can find details on how to set up